(1) The purpose of these rules is to list definitions pursuant to hunting seasons for big game and game birds.

 (e) Humane handling.

-(40) "Immediate family" for the purpose of Landowner Preference, means a landowner's spouse, children, father, mother, brother, sister, stepchildren, and grandchildren.; for all other purposes, it means spouse, domestic partner, children, father, mother, brother, sister, stepchildren, and grandchildren.
+(40) "Immediate family" for the purpose of Landowner Preference, means a landowner's spouse, children, father, mother, brother, brothers-in law, sister, sisters-in-law, stepchildren, and grandchildren.
+For all other purposes, it means spouse, domestic partner, children, father, mother, brother, sister, stepchildren, and grandchildren.

 (41) "Inedible" means unfit for human consumption.